susanne-sundseth/Git-GH-for-writers/Section 4 Advanced Features.md

 ## Forking

 A fork is a copy of a repo that allows you to experiment without affecting the orginal project.
-It is similar to branching but branching  occurs in the same repo wheras forking is across GitHub accounts.
+It is similar to branching but branching  occurs in the same repo whereas forking is across GitHub accounts.

 Branching is part of Git but forking is part of GitHub.

 You can create pull requests to merge changes into the original GitHub project.
-The owner of the orginal project decides which changes to keep, if any.
+The owner of the orginal project decides which changes to keep.

 Most common use of forking is with open source projects or non-public projects where team members fork and then create pull requests.